 Be a ’Leader,’ not a ’Boss’

 Traditional managers exercise no leadership at all but only position power.
 Knowledge workers don’t want someone closely overseeing and supervising their work.
 Instead, they probably prefer managers to clear the way for them to work productively.
-Effective managerial leadership demands a delicate balance between sensitivity and authority, between the whole and the parts, between loose and tight leadership style, between functional expertise (depth of knowledge) and cross-functional excellence (width of knowledge), internal (creating value for organization and employees) and external (creating value for investors, customers, and society).
+Effective managerial leadership demands a delicate balance between sensitivity and authority, between the whole and the parts, between loose and tight leadership style, between functional expertise (depth of knowledge) and cross-functional excellence (width of knowledge), internal (creating value for the organization and employees) and external (creating value for investors, customers, and society).

 To manage knowledge workers effectively in the modern knowledge-driven enterprise, modern managers should balance management with leadership and coaching to keep all these independent thinkers pointed in the same direction and working towards the same goal.
 Managing knowledge workers requires that managers themselves act as good followers, team players, leaders, and technologists.

 In a knowledge incentive company, workers often know more than their managers.
 They are experts.
 To acknowledge them can be hard for any manager afraid of being seen as less important, less skilled, or less adept at creative problem-solving.
 But not trying is equivalent to constructing inauthentic positions where power and authority become more of a struggle than a negotiation.

 Working the Peer Network